 Engage the audience

-As well as connecting with the audience, another good way to build a rapport and get them to take notice is by encouraging audience participation.
-You could ask a rhetorical question that requires some thought and introspection, or you could ask a literal question, and take an answer from an audience member.
+Another good way to build rapport with your audience and keep them is to encourage audience participation.
+You could ask a rhetorical question that requires some thought and introspection, or you could ask a literal question and take an answer from an audience member.

 Alternatively, you could conduct a quick poll or get your audience to agree or disagree with a statement through a show of hands.
 Whatever you do, engaging with your audience can help to create a shared experience that helps to keep your audience engaged, interested and invested.